walline/ssl-tf2-sefoss/README.md

 ## Training

-To run SeFOSS using CIFAR-10 with 4,000 labels as ID and CIFAR-100, use
+To run SeFOSS using CIFAR-10 with 4,000 labels as ID and CIFAR-100 as OOD, use
 ```bash
 python3 sefoss_ossl.py \
 --datadir=$DATADIR \